Mannokinase

-Thus, the two substrates of this enzyme are ATP and D-mannose, whereas its two products are ADP and D-mannose 6-phosphate.
+The enzyme characterised from Schistosoma mansoni converts the hexose sugar, L-mannose (shown in its cyclic form) to L-mannose 6-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:D-mannose 6-phosphotransferase.
 Other names in common use include mannokinase (phosphorylating), and D-fructose (D-mannose) kinase.
-This enzyme participates in fructose and mannose metabolism.